coopersimon/spa/spa/README.md

 - Scooby Doo: Black screen.

 ## Known Bugs
-- Affine backgrounds still have issues.
-- Square wave 1 frequency sweep seems to be incorrect.
+- GB audio freq clock is incorrect.

 ## Odd things
 - DMA seems to use unaligned addresses in both metroids.
 It also seems to be very much intentional